matthew-pernes/my_e-commerce_project/README.md

 2. Discount Strategy vs. Customer Satisfaction
 Insight: Used range-based grouping to find that the 31-50 discount bracket yields the highest customer ratings.

-Business Impact: Recommended a service quality focus for the 21-40% range to bridge the satisfaction gap.
+Business Impact: Recommended a service quality focus for the 21-40 discount range to bridge the satisfaction gap.

 -----